salman-moh/cs329s_git/README.md

+# Application that takes a hand written digit and replies with the digit written.
+(Serverlessly)

 ### 1. Write App (Flask, TensorFlow)
 - The code to build, train, and save the model is in the `test` folder.
 - Implement the app in `main.py`